waveclaw/puppet-facter_cacheable/README.md

 Does not support Puppet Enterprise due to the cached value wipe on each run.

 Don't be surprised if is works elsewhere, too.
-Or if it sets you house on fire.
+Or if it sets your house on fire.

 The name of this module, facter\_cacheable, was chosen to not conflict with other existing implementations such as the `Facter::Util::Cacheable` support in early